-Resonate Consultants has been engaged by SMEC Australia Pty Ltd to conduct a noise and vibration assessment for geotechnical investigations drilling works to be undertaken in early 2023 at the lower reservoir location of the proposed Muswellbrook Pump Hydro.
+Resonate Consultants has been engaged by SMEC Australia Pty Ltd to conduct a noise and vibration assessment for geotechnical investigations drilling works to be undertaken in early 2023 at the upper reservoir location of the proposed Muswellbrook Pump Hydro.
 This geotechnical investigation noise and vibration assessment would be used to support the application to conduct the borehole works.

-It is understood the drill boring works are likely to occur during standard construction hours and have an expected duration of 12 weeks.
-In accordance with the EPA's Interim Construction Noise Guideline, standard hours of construction are as follows:
+It is understood the drill boring works are likely to occur 24 hours day and have an expected duration of 12 weeks.